Web Hosting Performance Test: 120 Days of Real Data

 | Staging environment | Bluehost or GoDaddy | $35–72 | $144–180/year | HostGator lacks this |

-What you should do: Use this data as ONE input, not the final answer.
-Test yourself using money-back guarantees (30-45 days).
+What you should do: Use this data as one input, not the final answer.
+Test yourself using money-back guarantees (30–45 days).
 Monitor your own sites.
 Your results will vary.

-Testing Methodology: What I Actually Did
+Testing Methodology: What Mitchell Actually Did

 Test Sites Configuration